Green Space, Green Time: The Way of Science, 1997 (Copernicus Books)

 Dinosaur Ridge, CO

-"Wall of Diversity", American Museum of Natural History, New York City
+"Wall of Diversity", American Museum of Natural History, NYC

 Little Colorado River, AZ